 Occasionally, a rooster will not crow merely because he has not achieved that degree of maturity.
 Around eight weeks up to ten weeks old, young roosters usually crow for the very first time, sometimes sooner or sometimes later.
 Usually, those first crows are unique and show a slight likeness to a mature rooster’s crow.

-Some Noteworthy Tips
+Some Noteworthy Tips About Crowing Roosters

 At the same time, a loud wake-up call may be too much for a leisurely weekend morning.
-Crowding can be a significant irritant, but with a bit of patience and planning, you can create backyard heaven that will please everyone, even your neighbors.
+Crowding can be a significant irritant, but with a bit of patience and planning, you can create a backyard heaven that will please everyone, even your neighbors.

-Acknowledge and obey the law
+Acknowledge and Obey the Law

 Various municipalities across different countries have varying rooster regulations.
 While some of them expressly ban roosters, most of them make no such provision for the boys.
 Chickens are, after all, chickens!